Last updated on .

 Rugged coastline

 There’s also a trail popular with ATV tours and those who rented a 4×4.
-The trail takes you further south to Andicuri Beach and the Tripod Bridge.
+The trail takes you further south from Paradera to Andicuri Beach and the Tripod Bridge.
 That’s something I plan to do on my next trip!

 4x4 trail at Natural Bridge